Amy McGrath: 2020 U.S. Senate campaign

 On July 9, 2019, McGrath announced on Twitter that she was running for the United States Senate for Kentucky in the 2020 election, challenging incumbent senator Mitch McConnell, a Republican and the Majority Leader.
 McGrath raised $3.5 million in her first week.
 In her launch video, McGrath stated that "bit by bit, year by year, [McConnell has] turned Washington into something we all despise – where dysfunction and chaos are political weapons."

 McGrath endorsed Joe Biden's 2020 presidential campaign ahead of the Democratic Party's Iowa caucuses.

 McGrath's campaign reported raising $12.8 million in the first quarter of 2020, outraising McConnell, who reported raising $7.4 million in the same period.
 As of September 2020, donors had contributed $43 million to the Amy for America PAC and $39.6 million to the Amy McGrath for Senate PAC through ActBlue.

 McGrath won the Democratic nomination with 45% of the primary vote.
 McGrath's vote share skewed towards rural areas: she won all but five counties, with those counties being among the most populous in the commonwealth.
 Other candidates in the primary included Kentucky representative Charles Booker, who received 43%, and retired Marine Mike Broihier, who won 5%.
 Broihier and Booker both ultimately endorsed McGrath.

 In September, McGrath was endorsed by Kentucky's sitting governor, Andy Beshear.
 She was also endorsed by the Kentucky Education Association, a teachers union affiliated with the National Education Association and the largest professional group in Kentucky.
 On October 12, she was endorsed in the general election by the Lexington Herald-Leader.

 In September, McGrath released a five-point plan for Kentucky involving the federal response to COVID-19, health care, infrastructure, racial equality, and corruption.
 On October 12, McGrath and McConnell held a debate.
 McGrath criticized McConnell's response to the COVID-19 pandemic, arguing that he should have been able to pass an additional relief bill over Democratic objections, as was done with the Tax Cuts and Jobs Act of 2017.

-On November 3, McGrath lost to McConnell by a margin of nearly 20 percentage points.
+McGrath outraised McConnell by more than $32 million.
+Nevertheless, on November 3, McGrath lost to McConnell by a margin of nearly 20 percentage points.

 2026 U.S. Senate campaign

-On October 6, 2025, McGrath declared she will be a candidate for the Senate seat which is currently held by Mitch McConnell.
-McConnell has said he will not be running for re-election in 2026.
+On October 6, 2025, McGrath declared her candidacy for U.S. Senate in Kentucky in 2026.
+On May 19, 2026, she lost the Democratic nomination to Charles Booker.